 - To fund Resistant Materials to allow Pupil Premium students to manufacture products.

 - To provide Pupil Premium students with the equipment and resources they need for their school work including set texts and revision guides for students in year 11.

-- To fund a Breakfast Club, to provide students with a nutritious breakfast and a check-in with pastoral staff
+- To fund a Breakfast Club, to provide students with a nutritious breakfast.

 - To provide enhanced pastoral and counselling support for students as required.